MariusBD/fancy_pull/README.md

 # Daily Push Github

-This python script increments a number in a text file commits and push the changes to github automatically daily, using Task Scheduler from Windows.
+This python script increments a number in a text file commits and push the changes to github daily, using Task Scheduler.

 1. Clone repository: